scandycuz/full-stack-project/README.md

 The home page of the site contains the `CampaignIndex` component, and displays the Startup pitches currently active on the site.

 Both the `CampaignIndexItems` on the home page and the individual `CampaignShow` components contain a `GoalProgress` component.
-This component uses the Pitch's `funds_received` and `goal_amount` attributes from the database to create a dyamic visual representation of the Pitch's progress towards its goal.
+This component uses the Pitch's `funds_received` and `goal_amount` attributes from the database to create a dynamic visual representation of the Pitch's progress towards its goal.

 ![image of campaign detail](docs/wireframes/View-Campaign.png)